Excellence in English: My Progress in EGL Throughout My Dual Credit English Classes

 This is a strong thesis.
 And that's not just me complimenting myself.
 The comment from my dual-credit then-teacher (I have no other idea how to word this unfortunately) pointed that out.
 I feel that I have always had a good feel for writing a strong hook and thesis, and those are a really good strong starting point for me.
 However, I then double back on my own statement and say that the voice speaking in the advertisement (see here) is a person who is "supposedly addicted to gambling."
 (Masters, 2024) My teacher points out this flaw and says that it's illogical to think the casino is trying to make the audience think the speaker is addicted to gambling.
 This makes sense, since that would take away from the whole point of the billboard.
 I tried to keep this in mind to avoid further contradictions of my own statements in future essays.

 Further on in that specific essay, I use strong word choices a bit.
-These include "amiable" and "pertinent," which I'm particularly proud of using correctly (and that specific teacher was very specific about grammar) because it made me sound more professional as a junior (Masters, 2024).
+These include "amiable" and "pertinent," which I'm particularly proud of using correctly (and that specific teacher was very specific about grammar) because it made me sound more professional as a sophomore (Masters, 2024).
 Other than that, most of the other comments are either about my use of pathos (as this was a rhetorical analysis) or grammar clarity.
 Honestly, a good portion of the problem could have been the fact that I was using Grammarly as a crutch for spelling checks.
 Given that it is powered by AI itself (and I know very well how reliable AI is since I've written enough papers on it), that could have been an issue in the past.
 However, another good step I've taken throughout my dual credit time is that I have stopped using Grammarly altogether.
 I uninstalled the extension, and I now manually check my own papers.
 But why?
 There's things that a basic spell check will catch that Grammarly somehow will not.
 Grammarly loves shoving their premium in your face.
 Most of all, a lot of the spell checks are flat out wrong.
 There's no changing that, and I've learned to avoid it, which has improved the grades I have gotten on my papers.

 Essay #2